agdturner/agdt-java-CodeGenerator/README.md

 Please raise issues and submit pull requests in the usual way.
 Contributions will be acknowledged.

 ## Acknowledgements
-The development has been supported by numerous research grants and the University of Leeds.
+The development has been supported by the University of Leeds.

 ## LICENCE
 Please see the standard Apache 2.0 open source LICENCE.